dehoulworker/learn-hono/README.md

-# PetitBakery — Cloudflare Pages + Hono Workers
+# PetitBakery — Cloudflare Pages + Hono Workersx

 PetitBakery is a beginner-friendly bakery storefront you can run and study.